PQShield Leadership Lounge: NIST standards, the PQC turning point

 With the recent release of the first NIST PQC standards, the world of cryptography has changed.
 In this series of leadership lounge videos, Ali El Kaafarani, Founder and CEO at PQShield, and Ben Packman, PQShield’s Chief Strategy Officer sit down to discuss some of the implications of this turning point.
 What does it mean?
 What’s next for NIST?
 What is the focus for industry?
 Should we be talking more about cryptography modernization and much less about post-quantum?
 There’s little doubt that we’re at an inflection point in the story of cryptography, and as Ben and Ali point out, PQShield have been a key part of the journey…

-Video 1 – Algorithims are just recipes
+Video 1 – Algorithms are just recipes

 • Team PQShield build mature products that solve real-world problems